Georgian calligraphy

 Georgian calligraphy (ქართული კალიგრაფია) is a form of calligraphy, or artistic writing of the Georgian language using its three Georgian scripts.

 History

 Georgia has a centuries-old tradition of a calligraphic school.
 Hand-written books from the early centuries became a cultural and a national phenomenon in Georgia.
-Christianity had played an enormous role in Georgian literature life since the Georgian Orthodox Church and its monks contributed their life to the Georgian writing by creating manuscripts and all the historical records for the Georgian nation.
+Christianity had played an enormous role in Georgian literary life since the Georgian Orthodox Church and its monks contributed their life to the Georgian writing by creating manuscripts and all the historical records for the Georgian nation.

 Every year on April 14, Georgia celebrates the "Day of Georgian language".
 On this day the calligraphy contests are held, the winners are named and awards are given to the best calligraphers at the Georgian National Center of Manuscripts.